Media articles

 Victor Hugo Gomes converted part of his farmhouse into a museum.
 Initially his dining-cum-living-cum-balcony space was cluttered with restored furniture and odds and ends.
 It included earthenware pots, jars, bottles, ladles and farming tools of a bygone period.

-In less than a year.
-Gomes has single-handedly interwoven an ethnography museum into his village house in Benaulim.
-South Goa that is vowing historians and other experts for its authenticity and audacity of scale.
-The museum and the house have been built from material recovered from 300 demolished old Goan houses.
+from 300 demolished old Goan houses.
 There are 4O.000 exhibits on display.
 Obviously impressed, the Portuguese cultural body Fundacao Oriente is sponsoring Gomes on a four-country tour next week to Portugal.
 Spain, France and London where he will see other ethnography museums.
 Later this year he'll travel to Lisbon to put up an exhibition of some of artefacts and heritage implements that are housed in his Goa Chitra.

 Set in the backdrop of his organic farm, Goa Chitra has cost Gomes his earnings from restoring old houses.
 Though not yet formally opened, the first phase of the museum houses a comprehensive collection of agrarian implements used in Goa in the pre-electrification era.
-The focal point of this impressively restored collection is the 16-foot high 'ghano' or oil-grinding implement that Gomes salvaged from someone's backyard in Chaudi, Canacona.
-The amazing thing about this implement is that it's been put together without a single nail, says Gomes.
+The focal point of this impressively restored collection is the 16-foot high 'ghano' or oil-grinding implement that Gomes salvaged from someone's

 The story of the artist's persistence to collect the artefacts is equally engaging.
 Trained in fine aits, Gomes who is something of a rebel has travelled many roads, developed a passion for antiques and antiquities while a curator at the Museum of Christian An at the Rachol Seminary in the early 1990s.
 The passion often drove him to villages and forest areas across the border into Kamataka and Maharashtra to recover original agrarian tools that had travelled there with fanning families, mainly from the 'gauda' and 'kunbi' communities of Goa.
 From a family whose ancestors had fled to Khanapur to escape the proselytizing Portuguese, Gomes recovered ropes and yokes no longer seen in Goa.
-"I discovered 200 odd people of an extended family originally from Goa living together in one big house.
-They were truly surprised to find me at their door," he said.
+"I discovered 200

 But the museum is not all about Goa's lost agrarian heritage.
 Gomes has already put together an impressive collection of furniture, musical instruments, sacred art, crockery and even manuscripts that will form part of the larger project to come.
 Though funding has been a huge constraint and financial assistance from an indifferent state government appears improbable, Goa Chitra has already proved a big success drawing an endless stream of visitors.